eelcovisser/SIGPLAN.github.io/Conferences/SPLASH.md

 -   current SIGPLAN Chair,
 -   current SIGPLAN Vice chair,
--   current and past three SPLASH General Chairs,
+-   current, past, and future three SPLASH General Chairs,
--   current and past three OOPSLA Program Chairs,
+-   current, past, and future three OOPSLA Program Chairs,
--   current and past three Onward!
-Program Chairs, and
+-   current, past, and future three Onward!
+Program Chairs,
+-   several members-at-large, and
 -   the outgoing Chair of the Steering Committee, for one year past the end of his or her term as Chair.